ishdidev/drupal_example/README.md

-# drupal_example
-Example code for Drupal
+# Example code for Drupal
+## You can check these codes for learning purpose

+- This package is using Drupal version 10.x.